Peppered moth: Resting behaviour

 A mating pair or a lone individual will spend the day hiding from predators, particularly birds.
-In the case of the former, the male stays with the female to ensure paternity.
-Evidence for resting positions is given by data collected by the peppered moth researcher Michael Majerus, and it is given in the accompanying charts.
-These data were originally published in Howlett and Majerus (1987), and an updated version published in Majerus (1998), who concluded that the moths rest in the upper part of the trees.
-Majerus notes:
+Males stay with the female to ensure paternity.
+Peppered moths generally rest in the upper part of the trees at unexposed positions.
+They use three main types of site: (1) a few inches below a branch-trunk joint on a tree trunk where the moth is in shadow; (2) on the underside of branches; and (3) on foliate twigs.
+Peppered moth researcher Michael Majerus notes:

 Creationist critics of the peppered moth have often pointed to a statement made by Clarke et al. (1985): "...
 In 25 years we have only found two betularia on the tree trunks or walls adjacent to our traps, and none elsewhere".
 The reason now seems obvious.
 Few people spend their time looking for moths up in the trees.
 That is where peppered moths rest by day.

-From their original data, Howlett and Majerus (1987) concluded that peppered moths generally rest in unexposed positions, using three main types of site.
-Firstly, a few inches below a branch-trunk joint on a tree trunk where the moth is in shadow; secondly, on the underside of branches and thirdly on foliate twigs.
-The above data would appear to support this.

 Further support for these resting positions is given from experiments watching captive moths taking up resting positions in both males (Mikkola, 1979; 1984) and females (Liebert and Brakefield, 1987).

 Majerus, et al., (2000) have shown that peppered moths are cryptically camouflaged against their backgrounds when they rest in the boughs of trees.
 It is clear that in human visible wavelengths, typica are camouflaged against lichens and carbonaria against plain bark.
 However, birds are capable of seeing ultraviolet light that humans cannot see.
 Using an ultraviolet-sensitive video camera, Majerus et al. showed that typica reflect ultraviolet light in a speckled fashion and are camouflaged against crustose lichens common on branches, both in ultraviolet and human-visible wavelengths.
 However, typica are not as well camouflaged against foliose lichens common on tree trunks; though they are camouflaged in human wavelengths, in ultraviolet wavelengths, foliose lichens do not reflect ultraviolet light.

 During an experiment in Cambridge over the seven years 2001–2007 Majerus noted the natural resting positions of peppered moths, and of the 135 moths examined over half were on tree branches, mostly on the lower half of the branch, 37% were on tree trunks, mostly on the north side, and only 12.6% were resting on or under twigs.